Date: September 14, 2017

 Research shows that parents who have visitation orders or have their visitation problems addressed, see their children more regularly and do a better job of paying child support.
 But there are different ways to integrate parenting time with child support procedures.
 Texas and Oregon take two different approaches to establishing parenting time.
 One relies on standard orders and the other uses interactive software to generate customized orders.
 Come hear about the evolution of parenting time in the child support program and how Texas and Oregon developed their respective approaches, how they work, how they address safety, and how they have met challenges along the way.

-Dr. Jessica Pearson – Co-Director of the National Fatherhood Research and Practice Network
+Dr. Jessica Pearson – Director of Center for Policy Research (Denver) and Co-Director of the National Fatherhood Research and Practice Network

 Dawn Marquardt – Deputy Director and Policy Section Chief – Oregon Department of Justice

 Ruth Anne Thornton – Chief of Staff – TX Office of the Attorney General – Child Support Division